Understanding digital services taxes

 DST commission surchargeNew−0.60

-DST commission surcharge (Covered by GetYourGuide)New0.60
+DST commission surcharge (Currently covered by GetYourGuide)New0.60

 Total balance75.00